-Ozarks Food Harvest’s network is made up of more than 200 pantries and programs
+Ozarks Food Harvest’s network is made up of 270 pantries and programs

 As the only food bank serving southwest Missouri, Ozarks Food Harvest provides food, supplies, funding, infrastructure grants, training and support to more than just food pantries.
-In fiscal year 2015, the total value member agencies received from OFH was more than $28.8 million.
+In fiscal year 2016, the total value member agencies received from OFH was more than $29.5 million.
 Although the majority of 501(c)3’s served by OFH are food pantries, other nonprofit agencies in The Food Bank’s network include community kitchens and organizations that serve specific populations, including at-risk children and seniors, those affected by domestic violence, developmentally disabled individuals and homeless community members.
-To contact a hunger-relief partner, go to Find Us.
+To contact a hunger-relief partner, go to Need Help.

 network membership is more than just receiving food

 The only food bank in southwest Missouri, Ozarks Food Harvest is consistently soliciting major food and financial donors on behalf of its pantries and feeding sites.
 These donations, as well as purchased product through OFH’s Purchased Food Program, are warehoused at the O’Reilly Center for Hunger Relief in Springfield, Missouri.
 The Food Bank’s facility is 50,000-square-feet and half of this space is dedicated to storing perishable and frozen product.
 Ozarks Food Harvest also ensures all food is safe — inspecting every donation — checking it against recalls and tracking it for future recalls.

 The Food Bank offers these distribution benefits and more!